Get 80% off your plan for your first 3 months*

 Know the limits of market research

-Market research provides valuable guidance, but it has real limitations worth understanding before you act on your findings:
+Market research provides valuable guidance, but it has real limitations worth understanding before you act on your findings.
+Being aware of these helps you interpret results more accurately.

-- Response bias: People don't always answer surveys honestly or accurately predict their own behaviour
+• Response bias affects accuracy.
+People don't always answer surveys honestly or accurately predict their own behaviour.

 Use research findings alongside your industry experience and business judgement.
-The best decisions combine data with practical knowledge of your market.
+The best decisions combine data with practical knowledge of your market, not one or the other.

 Market research helps you make confident decisions about your products, customers, and growth strategy.
 When you combine data with your industry experience, you reduce risk and spot opportunities your competitors might miss.